OpenDSA/OpenDSA/RST/en/List/ListDouble.rst

 swap the contents of two variables without using a temporary variable (at the cost of three arithmetic operations).

-.. codeinclude:: Lists/DoubleTest
+.. codeinclude:: Lists/DList
-   :tag: ch4p1
+   :tag: XOR

 A similar effect can be had by using the exclusive-or operator.
 This fact is widely used in computer graphics.